-Lesson 2: A long Parable

-12. Put the events in order below, using B for beginning, M for middle, and E for end.

-\\\\\ Only one course was open to the boy, except to starve, and that was to go to work.
-In the end, the only job he could find was that of a swineherd.

-\\\\\ The father said, "Son, you are always with me, and all that I have is yours.
-It was fitting that we should make merry and be glad; for your brother was dead and is alive again; and was lost, and is found."

-\\\\\ Once upon a time, there was a man who had two sons.
+12. Put the events in order below, using B for beginning, M for middle, and E for end. • M Only one course was open to the boy, except to starve, and that was to go to work.
+In the end, the only job he could find was that of a swineherd. • E The father said, "Son, you are always with me, and all that I have is yours.
+It was fitting that we should make merry and be glad; for your brother was dead and is alive again; and was lost, and is found." • B Once upon a time, there was a man who had two sons.
 The elder son was quiet and steady, but the younger son was a restless lad who was weary of staying at home, and wished to go and see the world.

-Writing Time-

-1. COPYWORK-Neatly copy the sentence in the space provided:

-Some of the sweets gave him a toothache, and some of the sours gave him a headache, and none of the pleasures lasted long.

-2. DICTATION-Your teacher will read a little part of The Prodigal Son back to you.
+COPYWORK-Neatly copy the sentence in the space provided: Some of the sweets gave him a toothache, and some of the sours gave him a headache, and none of the pleasures lasted long. • 2.
+DICTATION -Your teacher will read a little part of The Prodigal Son back to you.
 Please listen carefully!
 After your teacher reads once, she will read slowly again and include the punctuation marks.
 Your task will be to write down the sentences as your teacher reads them one by one.

-• SENTENCE PLAY - Then the prodigal son thought of home.
-He could share his eyes and see how it all looked: the house where he was born, the room within, and the table spread for dinner. a.
-What if, instead of home, the prodigal son thought about an amuseme park?
+At last, one morning, he woke up to find that he had not a penny in his pocket.
+All the money his father had given him was gone.
+Note: All flags on the dictation sections suggest a potential challenge for students.
+You should modify this exercise as necessary throughout the book.
+One simple modification is to make the dictation shorter.
+As you progress through this book, the dictation flags will disappear, assuming the student's developing proficiency. - SENTENCE PLAY-Then the prodigal son thought of home.
+He could shut his eyes and see how it all looked: the house where he was born, the rooms vithin, and the table spread for dinner. а What if, instead of home, the prodigal son thought about an amusement park?
 What three things would he see when he closed his eyes?
-Using the three things that you just came up with, write a complete se tences describing what the prodigal son might have seen.
+Possible answers: roller coasters, spinning rides, bumper cars, cotton candy, popcorn, tickets Using the three things that you just came up with, write a complete sentences describing what the prodigal son might have seen.
 Then the prodigal son thought of an amusement park.
-He could sh his eyes and see how it all looked: his eyes and see now it an looked.
+He could shut his eyes and see how it all looked: Sample sentences: Then the prodigal son thought about an amusement park.
+He could shut his eyes and see how it all looked: the rollers coasters he used to ride, the long lines of children, and the bumper cars banging into each other.